rodpcastro/rodpcastro.github.io/content/posts/0015_chebyshev_l1/index.md

 ---
-date: '2025-12-27'
+date: '2025-12-28'
-draft: true
+draft: false
 title: 'Approximating functions with Chebyshev polynomials'
 author: 'Rodrigo Castro'
-summary: 'An improper integral with three parameters is approximated to 14 digits of precision with Chebyshev polynomials.'
+summary: 'An improper integral with three parameters is approximated to 14 digits of decimal precision with Chebyshev polynomials.'
 tags: ['Chebyshev', 'Approximation Theory', Julia']
 ---